dataluscorp/browser/testing/raptor/raptor/perfdocs/index.rst

 * We launch the {Fenix, GeckoView, Reference Browser} on-Android app
 * Post-startup browser settle pause of 30 seconds
-* On Fennec only, a new browser tab is created (other Firefox apps use the single/existing tab)
+* On Fennec only, a new browser tab is created (other Datalus apps use the single/existing tab)
 * Power-use/battery-level measurements (app-specific measurements) are taken, via:

 ::